soniaturcotte/soniaturcotte.com/digital-garden/making-websites.md

 My favourite kind of website is the hand-coded one, like this one you are reading on.
 It’s [carbon friendly](/carbon-aware-web/).
 It feels like old-school internet.
 It is, to me, an antidote to the bloated, AI-everywhere internet all around us<label for="sn-handcoded" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-handcoded" class="margin-toggle"/><span class="sidenote">I’m working on another one at the moment and will share when it’s live.</span>.

-I love making websites for the weird wild web.
+I love making little spaces on the weird wild web.
 It’s so fun.
 Maybe you want a website?
 [Let’s chat](mailto:soniaturcotte@proton.me).